emmanuellawal/visualization_Project/README.md

   Compute annual averages from monthly CPI data to track changes in the cost of living over the past 30 years.

 - **Correlation Study:**
-  Merge the CPI data with annual homelessness data to explore the correlation between economic shifts and homelessness trends.
+  Merge the CPI data with annual motor vehicle registration data to explore the correlation between economic shifts and registration trends through an interactive line graph.

+  - **Dual-Axis Line Graph:**
+  Plot two time series—annual motor vehicle registration counts on one y-axis and the cost of living index on the other—with the x-axis representing time (years).
+This layout facilitates direct visual comparison of trends.

 - **Interactive Visualizations:**
   Build an interactive dashboard using React and charting libraries (such as D3.js or Chart.js) to allow users to explore the data trends dynamically.